NearlCrews/MyLittleHelper/README.md

 2. **Abuse of the report function:** count the number of reports in a thread, compare it to a configurable threshold, and leave a reminder if the number of reports exceeds the total.
 3. **Ignore certain reports:** automatically approve report types that you don't care about.
 4. **New account greeter:** send a message to a user in the subreddit when they're posting with a new account.
+5. **Flair Manager:** This will add "Age Flair" to new accounts to help spot trolls.
+It also adds an flair for accounts that have been around for a long time.

 Be gentle.
 I'm still new to Python and I'm sure there are more efficient ways of doing everything.
 This was a "COVID-19 I'm bored" learning project.
 Either way, it seems to work as expected and we're receiving actionable information.